BIG-SA/BASH-Intro-2018/notes/3_sed_awk_grep.md

 ## Command Line Interface (CLI) Text editors (for Small-ish Files)

 In general, we rarely work with binary file formats (e.g. MS Office files) in the command line interface (CLI).
-Instead, we work with ASCII (or plain text) files.
+Instead, we usually work with ASCII (or plain text) files.

-We can use a GUI program like gedit or pluma (Ubuntu), Text Edit (Mac OS X), or Notepad++ (Windows) to edit these files.
+We can use a GUI program like gedit (Ubuntu), Text Edit (Mac OS X), or Notepad++ (Windows) to edit these files.
 However, there are also several command line programs available that you can use to edit files inside the command line console.
-Below is a selection of the 4 most commonly used editors.
+Below is a selection of the most commonly used editors.
 There's no real difference in capabilities, it's simply a matter of personal preference which you prefer.
-Most of you should have `nano` installed, and we recommend this for today's sessions.
+Most of you should have `nano` installed, and **we recommend this for today's sessions**.
-`Git Bash` users probably won't have `emacs` installed, and no-one will likely have `ne` installed, but it's a useful editor to know about.
-Once you've had a look at `nano` move to the next section, as the remainder are just here for your information.
+Once you've had a look at `nano` move to the next section, as the remainder are really just here for your information beyond today.

 #### Nano (or Pico)
 {:.no_toc}

 - **Nano**/**Pico**:  Nano is an easy to use text editor.
 On most Linux systems, just type `nano` to start the program (or `pico`, the command `pico` is often soft-linked to `nano`<sup>[1]</sup>).
-To quit, hold [Ctrl] and press X (^X).
+To quit, hold [Ctrl] and press X (`^X`).
 There are a couple important caveats to remember when using Nano:
   - Nano will load the entire file into memory, so it may take a while when working with large files.
   - Be careful when editing configuration files, as Nano hard-wraps long lines by default.
 This behaviour can be disabled by `-w` option.